MartinLoeper/KAMP-DSL/README.md

 # KAMP-DSL
+>  This project is deprecated!!!
+It was fully integrated into [KAMP-2.0](https://github.com/MartinLoeper/KAMP-2.0).

 This project contains the Domain Specific Language for the [KAMP Framework](https://github.com/KAMP-Research/KAMP).
 It was created in the course of student assistant activity at the Karlsruhe Institute of Technology / IPD.